Importer needs to support additional configuration properties

 $ sudo -u apache ostree --repo=content remote gpg-import jeff -k /tmp/j.asc Imported 1 GPG key to remote "jeff" $ sudo -u apache ostree --repo=content pull jeff rhel-atomic-host/7/x86_64/standard error: Reading keyring directory '/usr/share/ostree/trusted.gpg.d' No such file or directory

-#15 Updated by firstname.lastname@example.org about 5 years ago
+#15 Updated by firstname.lastname@example.org over 5 years ago

 Issues signing a commit: